explosion/cython-blis/README.md

 ```

 #### b) Building specific support

+In order to compile Blis, `cython-blis` bundles makefile scripts for specific architectures, that are compiled by running the Blis build system and logging the commands.
+We do not yet have logs for every architecture, as there are some architectures we have not had access to.

 [See here](https://github.com/flame/blis/blob/0.5.1/config_registry) for list of
 architectures.
 For example, here's how to build support for `cortex57`: